Do you know the best thing about PCs? They’re completely customizable.

 What We Would Change

-We may sound like a broken record at this point, but the one thing that would make this room look infinitely better is better cable management.
-We realize that in this case, the sockets are unfortunately placed, but adding a back panel to the desks is always an option.
+Sorry if we sound like a broken record at this point, but the one thing that would make this room look infinitely better is better cable management.
+We realize that, in this case, the sockets are unfortunately placed, but adding a back panel to the desks is always an option.

 #4 – credit: u/m4g1k